Family Travel to Morocco: Ultimate Guide for Memorable Adventures

 Atlas Mountains: Nature and Adventure

 The High Atlas Mountains offer spectacular scenery and outdoor activities suitable for families.
 Options range from gentle day hikes to multi-day treks with mule support for younger children.
-Many mountain lodges now specialize in family accommodations, offering activities like:
+Many mountain lodges specialize in family accommodations, offering activities like guided nature walks, visits to traditional Berber villages, and stargazing sessions under clear mountain skies.

 - Guided nature walks identifying local flora and fauna